ihchoi12/blog/content/homepage/about.md

 +++
 ##
 <p style="font-size:20px">
-Hi!
 I am a Ph.D. student in Computer Science at National University of Singapore, working with <a href="https://www.comp.nus.edu.sg/~lijl/">Prof. Jialin Li</a>.
 My main research focus is on distributed systems, datacenter networks, and data plane operating systems.